CONMEBOL · FIFA Rank #1

 • Lionel Messi will be 39 — reduced minutes and physical load inevitable

-• Depth at centre-back is unproven at the highest level
+• Depth at centre-back and left-back is unproven at the highest level

 • Defending a title brings unique psychological pressure